 Make it easier to work on remote

 Imagine if every employee had to report if they were planning to work from home, partly at home or in the office on a daily basis.
-In this instance, or if they were sick, a meeting room booking system, would cancel any meetings they had booked This would also notify any attendees that the meeting had been cancelled and update the internal communication system and intranet, to avoid employees sending unnecessary emails.
+In this instance, or if they were sick, a meeting room booking system, would cancel any meetings they had booked This would also notify any attendees that the meeting had been canceled and update the internal communication system and intranet, to avoid employees sending unnecessary emails.

 Streamlining lunch orders – to make time for socializing